dvssrt4402/FPEAI/README.md

 1. **Load data** (`datasets/<dataset>/{train,dev,test}.tsv`) and read `"sentence"` (and `"label"` where present).
 2. **Build a vocabulary** from the dataset and **load embeddings** for those tokens from `embeddings/cf-vectors.txt` (vectors are L2‑normalized) (This file can be obtained from https://github.com/nmrksic/counter-fitting.git)
 3. **Cluster the tokens** into **K semantic clusters** (medoid/centroid based, entropy‑aware assignment).
-4. **Derive a token→candidate mapping**: for each token, candidate replacements are its cluster mates, per‑token probabilities come from distances to the cluster centroid (softmax with optional temperature).
+4. **Derive a token→candidate mapping**: for each token, candidate replacements are its cluster mates, per‑token probabilities come from distances to the cluster centroid.
-5. **Rewrite text**: create privatized `train.tsv` / `test.tsv` by probabilistically replacing tokens, optionally preserving stopwords and jittering numbers.
+5. **Rewrite text**: create privatized `train.tsv` / `test.tsv` by probabilistically replacing tokens.
-6. **(Optional) Visualize** clusters: 2D/3D scatter plots + histograms + intrinsic metrics saved under `reports/`.
+6. **Visualize** clusters: 2D/3D scatter plots + histograms + intrinsic metrics saved under `reports/`.

 > **Why “K clusters” and also a “token map”?**
 > The **K clusters** are the *semantic groups* your algorithm builds for the dataset vocabulary.
 The **token map** is a *per‑token view* that lists each token’s candidate replacements and probabilities (often much larger than K because it has one entry per token).